ayushgta/faa/002_seating_bull.md

-# Seating Bull
+# Example 3: Seating Bull

-We should be able to tell the economies of resort towns (especially relatively isolated ones) by their air traffic.
-Particularly, the number of seats on planes in a given day/week/month/year should be able to tell us how much air capacity there is to get there and over time.
+We should be able to understand the economies of resort towns (especially relatively isolated ones) by their air traffic.
+We can do this by looking at the number of seats on planes flying into them on a given day/week/month/year, showing us how much capacity there is to get to that town over time.

-We get from Flights to the registered aircraft via the plane's tail number and particular aircraft to aircraft model via the aircraft model code, we can know the number of seats on a given plane.

-Adding up these seats should give us the total air capacity going into or out of a city at any giventime.

-Looker's flights database has 3 tables that need to be combined to give us this data.
-Flights, Aircraft and Aircraft Models.

-flights -> aircraft-> aircraft->model-> # seats.

-These relations were setup when the flight Looker was built so we don't need to other than select the measure.
+In order to find this information, we need data that is stored in a few different tables in the database.

+- The flights table has the list of flights into resort cities
+- The aircraft_facts table has the number of seats on each plane

+But we can't just pull information from those two tables without relating them to each other first, and in this case we even need a third table to complete the relationship.

+These relationships are called **joins** in both SQL and in LookML.
+In SQL, every time you want to ask a new question that requires information in more than one table, you have to re-write the join for those tables.
+Luckily, in LookML, you only have to define joins ONCE and they get reused behind the scenes over and over.
+In this case, these joins were setup when this Looker model was built, so as explorers, all we have to do is start asking questions!

+Quick tip: the ALL CAPS word at the beginning of a field name tells you which view a field comes from.
+Remember that a view name in a Looker model maps to a table in the underlying database.

 ## Let's count seats.

-To play along with this analysis  start **[from here](/explore/faa/flights)**.
+To play along with this analysis start by selecting **[Explore Flights](/explore/faa/flights)**.

-We select flights.
 Let's count Flights and Seats.

     Measures:
       FLIGHTS Counts